-All non-probationary employees of The University of Texas Health Science Center at Houston ("university"), regardless of classification and appointment time, must receive annual performance appraisals.
-Persons employed in positions that require student status as a condition of employment do not receive performance reviews; these job positions include Graduate Research Assistants, Graduate Assistants, Student Assistants and Tutors.
+All non-probationary, benefits eligible employees of The University of Texas Health Science Center at Houston ("university"), regardless of classification and appointment time, must receive annual performance appraisals.
+Persons in a casual, temporary, or part-time non-benefits eligible appointment status are not required by this policy to receive performance reviews, unless review is required by external accrediting agencies.
+Persons employed in positions that require student status as a condition of employment do not receive performance reviews.
+These positions include graduate student assistants and tutors.

-All personnel will be appraised using approved performance appraisal forms and processes.
+All personnel will be appraised in writing on an annual basis using the university's approved performance appraisal forms and processes.
 Modifications to the approved tools for classified and management administrative and professional employees must be approved by Human Resources to ensure consistency and compliance.
-The approved evaluation tools available are located within the Human Resources Web site.
-The original appraisal result is to be maintained within the department file while a copy should be provided to the employee.
+The approved evaluation tools available are located on the Human Resources Website.
+The original appraisal result is to be maintained within the department file, and a copy should be provided to the employee.

-All performance appraisals must be job related and completed without regard for race, color, religion, sex, sexual orientation, national origin, age, disability or veteran status.
+All performance appraisals must be job-related and completed without regard for race, color, religion, sex, sexual orientation, national origin, age, disability, genetic information, veteran status, or any other basis prohibited by law.
 Performance appraisals must be objective-based with measurable objectives and goals.
 Objectives requiring compliance with university policies, procedures and work rules must be included in all appraisal tools.
 All appraisals must comply with equal opportunity criteria.
 Questions regarding the appropriateness of classified and management administrative & professional appraisals should be referred to Human Resources - Employee Relations.
 Questions regarding faculty and academic administrative and professional appraisals should be referred to the Office of Academic and Research Affairs.

-Documentation justifying each overall performance rating should be completed and supported within the performance appraisal or employee's file.
+Documentation justifying each overall performance rating should be completed and supported within the performance appraisal.
 Requests for salary increases should be consistent with the most recent performance evaluation.